susannebradley/smbradley.com/content/post/eigenvalue-rainbow-cake.md

 preview = false

 +++
-I recently volunteered to provide a dessert for a party associated with a [preconditioning conference](http://www.cs.ubc.ca/~greif/precon17/) -- hence, my eigenvalue rainbow cake.
+I volunteered to provide a dessert for a party associated with a [preconditioning conference](http://www.cs.ubc.ca/~greif/precon17/) -- hence, my eigenvalue rainbow cake.
 Get it?
 Because eigenvalues and rainbows are both a kind of spectrum!
 I'll stop explaining my own jokes and provide some pictures...

 |       |       |